 Yeti SB5.5C 2016

-Fastest enduro bike uphill and down
+Fastest enduro bike on climbs and descents

-Unmatched all-mountain performance
+Unmatched utility and all-mountain performance

 Not our favorite for big technical descents